-Anna is doing well in Math.
+Anna is doing well in math.
 Unfortunately, the same cannot be said of her best friends Esther and Selma.
-Anna lends her friends her Math exercise book with the intention of helping them understand how to solve the problems set but both Esther and Selma are unable to formulate a response that distinguish their work from Anna's and end up copying Anna's work exactly as it is.
-All three submissions are the same.
+Anna lends her friends her math exercise book with the intention of helping them understand how to solve the problems set but both Esther and Selma are unable to formulate a response that distinguishes their work from Anna's and end up copying Anna's work exactly as it is.

 Danger: Non-coincidence similarities will inevitably occur.
 This is an offence that affects both the copier and the copied.

-How to avoid problems: Structure assistance for peers differently, don't freely distribute electronic copies of work, warn friend of potential consequences of copying.
+How to avoid problems: Structure assistance for peers differently, don't freely distribute electronic copies of work, warn friends of potential consequences of copying.